Everything You Need to Know About Microvias in Printed Circuit Design

 Microvias in Your CAD Software

 Once you're in the PCB editor, pay attention to the layer pair designation on the pad in the PCB layout.
 An example from an mmWave RF board with 6 mil vias is shown below.
 Three through-hole vias are shown in this image for comparison.
+The 6 mil number is important as this is right at the upper limit of what the IPC considers microvias.

 Taking the dielectric layer thickness and the hole diameter together gives the aspect ratio of microvias placed in the PCB layout.
 Care should be taken when sizing these structures as the aspect ratio is also related to reliability.